-At 2400 m.
-Thimphu is perhaps the most unusual capital city in the world.
-Without any traffic light or Mc Donald’s, Thimphu is a hip place in its own rights.
+At about 2300 meters, Thimphu is perhaps the most unusual capital in the world.
+Without any traffic lights or high rise buildings, which are a synonym to capital cities are over the world, Thimphu is a hip place in its own rights.

 The Traditional School of Arts and Crafts, offer interesting insights into the Bhutanese arts and crafts.
 Students from various backgrounds are taught the age old strict traditions of the arts and crafts.

 Bhutan’s National Library is located close to the Traditional School of Arts and Crafts and is worth a visit.
 Housed inside the library are some of the oldest records of Bhutanese history and religion.